coltongrainger/quamash/prelims/topology.md

 - Any topological space with a finite topology $\abs{\sT} < \infty$ is compact.
 - If $(X, \sT)$ is compact and $\sT \subset \Sigma$, then $(X, \Sigma)$ is compact too.

-PROP!
-If $X$ is compact and $F \subset X$ is closed, then ... $F$ as a subspace is also compact.
+PROP: If $X$ is compact and $F \subset X$ is closed, then ... $F$ as a subspace is also compact.

 We have the partial converse.

-PROP!
-If $X$ is a Hausdorff topological space and $F \subset X$ is a compact subset, then ... $F$ is closed in $X$.
+PROP: If $X$ is a Hausdorff topological space and $F \subset X$ is a compact subset, then ... $F$ is closed in $X$.

 Apparently "compact Hausdorff" (abbreviated CH) is a desirable property of a topological space (though compactness is not hereditary!).
 For example,

-PROP!
-If $X$ is a compact Hausdorff space, then ... $X$ is regular ($T_3$).
+PROP: If $X$ is a compact Hausdorff space, then ... $X$ is regular ($T_3$).

 *Key idea.* In a compact Hausdorff space, a subset $F$ is closed iff it's compact.

-PROP!
-The continuous image $f(X)$ of a compact space $X$ is ... compact.
+PROP: The continuous image $f(X)$ of a compact space $X$ is ... compact.

 Albeit that compactness is not a hereditary property, compactness is

 - preserved under passage to a *closed* subspace
 - preserved by homeomorphism.

-CORO!
-A continuous bijection of a compact space onto a Hausdorff space is a homeomorphism.
+CORO: A continuous bijection of a compact space onto a Hausdorff space is a homeomorphism.

 > We're really only considering the category of topological spaces modulo homeomorphism equivalence.

 On the other hand, Lindelöf is a hereditary property.

-DEF!
-A Lindel\"of space is ... a space in which every open cover has a countable subcover.
+DEF: A Lindel\"of space is ... a space in which every open cover has a countable subcover.

 Further directions for compactness.